How to Add a Repeater field

-How to Make a Form With a Repeater Field in WPForms
+How to Use the Repeater Field in WPForms [Quick & Easy]

-Wondering how to incorporate a WPForms repeater field in your online forms to capture more data for each form submission?
+Wondering how to insert a repeater field into your form to capture more data for each submission?

 Repeater fields in forms allow users to input multiple sets of similar data while making the forms more intuitive and user-friendly.